mikemwai/balancer/README.md

 ### 1) Server
 - Build the server Docker image:
-- Navigate to the server directory (where dockerfile is located) and run the following terminal commands.
+- Navigate to the server directory and run the following terminal commands.

 ```sh
  docker build -t server .